CirroBuild/FrostiDocs/docs/reference/sql/sample-by.md

 ## Fill options

-The `FILL` keyword is optional and expects a single `fillOption` strategy which will be applied to a single aggregate column.
+The `FILL` keyword is optional and expects one or more `fillOption` strategies which will be applied to one or more aggregate columns.
 The following restrictions apply:

 - Keywords denoting fill strategies may not be combined.
 Only one option from `NONE`, `NULL`, `PREV`, `LINEAR` and constants may be used.
-- `FILL()` does not support a list and therefore can only be applied to a single aggregate column.
+- `LINEAR` strategy is not supported for keyed queries, i.e. queries that contain non-aggregated columns other than the timestamp in the SELECT clause.

 | fillOption | Description                                                                                                               |
 | ---------- | ------------------------------------------------------------------------------------------------------------------------- |